poltak/poltak.github.io/cv.markdown

 ### Extra Curricular Awards

-* Personally invited to participate in Cisco Live 2015 Melbourne hackathon - team came fourth overall.
+* Personally invited to participate in Cisco Live 2015 Melbourne hackathon for Cisco IoT technologies - team came fourth overall.
 * Contestant in Codehire Cup Australia 2013 (Java competitor) - made it through all rounds to the finale in Sydney.